Connectors

 --workspace / --workspace-dirunsetOpt into repo-local .github/hooks; unset means global ~/.copilot/hooks.

-setup copilot is shorthand for setup guardrail --connector copilot: it adds or reconfigures GitHub Copilot CLI, defaults the connector to observe mode, and can join an existing hook-connector roster when you choose Add. claw.workspace_dir is cleared for global setup and set only when --workspace is supplied.
-To tune Copilot after install, keep using defenseclaw setup guardrail --connector copilot — see the variations below.
+setup copilot is the dedicated Copilot setup alias.
+It uses the shared guardrail setup backend, defaults to observe mode, and can join an existing hook-connector roster when you choose Add. claw.workspace_dir is cleared for global setup and set only when --workspace is supplied.

 Global setup is the default because DefenseClaw is intended to govern the operator environment, not one repo at a time.
 Use --workspace only for a repository that must carry its own hook file.